-Manya agreed that she always made her relationships about herself.
-She thought she had a selfish boyfriend but she never realised that she was the one who was selfish in the relationship.
-“When I got married I always complained of being ignored by my husband.
+Marisa agrees that she always made her relationships about herself.
+She thought she had a selfish boyfriend but she never realized that she was the one who was selfish in the relationship.
+“When I got married, I always complained of being ignored by my husband.
 Even after a hard day at work I wanted him to pay me attention, take me out for dinner and go for walks with me.
 It was always about me.
-I only realised what I had done when he filed for a divorce.”
+I only realized what I had done when he filed for a divorce,” she mourns.

-Rose hit the roof when she realised her fiancé was into porn.
-He requested him to not watch porn ever again but she was shocked when she found out he was still watching after marriage.
+Rose hit the roof when she realized her fiancé was into porn.
+She requested him to not watch porn ever again but she was shocked when she found out he was still watching after marriage.

 “I made a big issue out of it because I felt he had deceived me by looking at other women.
-We divorced but now when I look back I feel I made too much of an issue out of something that is probably a very normal boy thing.
-I over analysed and over thought and finished off what was a good relationship.”
+We divorced but now when I look back I feel I made too much of an issue out of something that is probably a very normal thing.
+I over analyzed and over thought and finished off what was a good relationship,” Rose says.

 The key to a strong bond with your partner is trust and communication.
 Sometimes, you may end up saying the opposite of what you mean.
 Or you may pretend to be something you are not.
 Either way, your man will just be confused if you don’t express yourself clearly.

 Women are adept at mixed signals we know but you end up sabotaging a relationship subconsciously when you try to project a different persona of yourself.
 This is a terrible and true sign you’re self sabotaging relationships.